bmjames/trawl/README.md

       -h,--help                Show this help text
       -p,--package PACKAGE     Find the haddock index for PACKAGE -m,--module MODULE       Find the haddock page for MODULE

+`trawl` is intended to be used in conjunction with your favourite program for viewing HTML documents.
+For example,

+    $ chromium-browser $(trawl -p async)

 ### A note about Cabal sandboxes